 2. Fine Line Work by Dr. Woo

-Some tattoo ideas can start with only a basic image, because they symbolize so much more!
-As the image is what is important, it needn’t be cluttered unnecessarily.
+Some tattoo ideas can start with only a basic image because they symbolize so much more!
+As the image is what is essential, it needn’t be cluttered unnecessarily.
 However, to add some style and artistic flair to the tattoo you’ll be putting on your body, add in single needle circles or detail as seen on this Elephant from LA Rockstar Tattoo Artist Dr. Woo.
 Just look at how gorgeous it becomes with the fine details, making it seem less like just an Elephant and more like a magnificent dream.

 3. Script Tattoos

 One of the authors of this very piece has words from his late father on one inner bicep, and it’s his favorite of five tattoos!
-If not from a particular person, then you should seek out someone who specializes in script tattoos so that the lettering is even, level and beautiful.
+If not from a particular person, you should seek out someone who specializes in script tattoos so that the lettering is even, level and beautiful.
 This will, in 99/100 cases, mean you should NOT GET IT IN OLD ENGLISH FONT.
-And if you’re in New York City, seek out Hector Daniels of New York’s Bang Bang tattoo, who is a specialist in script tattoos.
+And if you’re in New York City, seek out Hector Daniels of New York’s Bang Bang tattoo, a specialist in script tattoos.

 4. Sailor Jerry-Style Tattoos by Old Ironsides

-5. Stick and Pokes by Lucky Stab
+5. Stick and Pokes by Grey Fitzgerald

 6. Gorgeously Precise Renderings by Miki